Skip to main content

 Overall, the Falcons have gone for it on fourth down 15 times.
 They have converted 11 of those situations, and while we'll dive deeper into the full statistical snapshot of all 15 tries, we're first going to talk about why this specific accumulation is a sign and byproduct of confidence in aggression.

 All fourth-down moments are a risk versus reward opportunity.
-Do you risk it for the biscuit?
-As my fellow southerners would say.
+As my fellow southerners would say: Do you risk it for the biscuit?
 And to the Falcons' credit, they have been risk-takers to a degree we haven't seen in the last few years prior to this coaching staff landing in Atlanta.
 That is important to note because that go-for-it mentality has to start at the top and trickle down.
 According to the head coach himself, it does, both on the field with the players and off the field with the coaching staff.

 "It's (offensive coordinator) Zac Robinson,... (quarterbacks coach) T.J.
 Yates and (offensive assistant) D.J.
 Williams and what they're able to do to keep me poised, keep us in the mindset of what we want to do and how aggressive we want to be," Raheem Morris explained.